[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Mystery Canyon reminds me of a sexy tramp on Saturday night.
 She might not be your mother's first choice, but she is certainly easy, lovely and a lot of fun.
 In addition, you will always remember the time as well spent.

 Ok, easy is a relative term and Mystery is a technical canyon requiring all the associated skills.
 But as technical canyons go it is one of the more tame canyons on the Colorado Plateau.
-The canyon has been bolted into submission to the point that every mild drop is now a bolt garden.
+The canyon has been bolted into submission to the point that every mild drop has a well established anchor station.
 That the canyon is fun and stunningly beautiful there is no doubt.
 And just like a Saturday night seduction, your time will be well spent and memorable.

 General Information: